 - Lead from the front - Demonstrating how you want your team to perform and act reinforces behaviors and delivers action that drives change.
 It can strengthen team dynamics, which often results in better business outcomes.

-- Prepare people for change – To get the teams support, managers take time to explain why it deserves their energy, what they’ll get out of it, and how it will impact them.
+- Prepare people for change - To get the team's support, managers take time to explain why it deserves their energy, what they’ll get out of it, and how it will impact them.
 Giving people the why keeps them informed and motivates them to make a difference.

-Guided by these rules, people managers – with the support of HR – can begin to build strategies and programs that uncover the insights they need to lead their teams with impact.
+Guided by these rules, people managers - with the support of HR - can begin to build strategies and programs that uncover the insights they need to lead their teams with impact.
 The insights unlocked by these programs influence how, when, and where employees are engaged, and the focus of the interactions.
-The result is personalized employee experiences which drive business outcomes and help managers become better leaders.
+The result is personalized employee experiences that drive business outcomes and help managers become better leaders.